loganmc10/openshift-edge-installer/edge/docs/HYPERSHIFT.md

 # Deploying Hosted Control Plane Clusters
 When you enable the ```hypershift``` option, the control plane for the edge cluster is hosted as pods on the provisioning cluster.
-Therefore, there are no control-plane/master nodes.
+Therefore, there are no control plane nodes.
 ## Provisioning cluster setup
 The provisioning cluster must be configured with ```hypershift: true```, see the [configuration example](../../provisioning/provisioning-config-example.yaml).